naftali100/async_tgbot/README.md

 there is 4 main objects in the library

-1. Server: extends Loader. load files and runing the http-server and activating handlers.
+1. Server: extends Loader. load files, runing the http-server and activating handlers.
 2. Config: configuration.
 3. Update: extends API and HTTP. contains all the method to send request to bot api.
 4. Handler: create handlers that will run asyncronicly.